-Among various health benefits, the role of ginsenosides in liver functions has been attracting researchers since it has been reported to exert promising therapeutic effects in regulating liver disorders including hepatitis, cirrhosis, fatty liver diseases, etc.
+Among various health benefits, the roles of ginsenosides in liver functions have been attracting researchers since it has been reported to exert promising therapeutic effects in regulating liver disorders including hepatitis, cirrhosis, fatty liver diseases, etc.

 Researchers from South Korean recently published a study in the Journal of Ginseng Research, which revealed that supplementing red ginseng (rich in ginsenosides Rg1, Rb1, and Rg3) significantly improved liver enzymes and fatigue scores to help patients with fatty liver diseases.

 Fatty liver, known as hepatic steatosis, is a condition in which excess fat builds up in the liver.
 Fatty liver can be divided into the alcoholic fatty liver and non-alcoholic fatty liver.

 The researchers of the study focused on investigating the effects of ginseng and ginsenosides on nonalcoholic fatty liver diseases.

 The clinical trial recruited a total of 94 patients, and 45 participants were assigned to the ginseng-treated group and received 2000 mg/day (ginsenosides Rg1/Rb1/Rg3 4.5 mg/g), and 49 participants were in the placebo group.
 The trial lasted for 30 days.

 The trial results showed that red ginseng effectively improved liver enzymes, shown by an increased presence of lactobacillus associated with improved the level of liver enzymes alanine aminotransferase.

 Fatigue scores also showed a significant reduction in the red ginseng-treated group.